 At the beginning of the service, children sit with their family.
-Many churches have children come up for a childrenís talk with the priest or lay person, then the children may go to Sunday School and return to have communion with their family.
+Many churches have children come up for a children’s talk with the priest or lay person, then the children may go to Sunday School and return to have communion with their family.
 You may need to go down to Sunday School with your child until he or she is comfortable.
-Also if your child prefers to sit with you for the whole service, it is okay.
-Thunder Bay Anglican parishes are establishing screening programs for Sunday School teachers.
+Also, if your child prefers to sit with you for the whole service, it is okay.
+Thunder Bay Anglican parishes have screening programs for Sunday School teachers.

 A custom of people when they first sit in the pew is to bow their head and say a short prayer.

 You may want to look through the service before it begins.
 The Anglican Church uses two service books, the Book of Common Prayer (BCP) and the Book of Alternative Services (BAS).
-At St. Stephen's the BAS is used most of the time.
+At St. Stephen’s the BAS is used.
 Look in the bulletin to see what book and what service is being used and you will find the BAS and hymn book in the pew.

-The Officiant (also called a celebrant or presider) leads the congregation in worship and is usually a priest.
+The Celebrant (also called a presider) leads the congregation in worship and is usually a priest.
 The priest is employed to work for the church in the capacity as a leader of the congregation.
-When it is Morning Prayer the Officiant may be a layperson who is called a Lay Reader.
+When it is Morning Prayer, the Officiant may be a deacon or a layperson who is called a Parochial Lay Reader.
 On special occasions the Bishop will be present.
 The Bishop is head of the Diocese, which is a geographical area and the Diocese of Algoma goes from Thunder Bay along Hwy 17 to the Quebec border and down to Gravenhurst.

-Lay people are also involved in the worship service singing in the choir, reading scripture, leading the prayers of the people and administering the chalice (cup) of wine.
-The server assists the Officiant.
+Lay people are also involved in the worship service singing in the choir, reading scripture, leading the Prayers of the People, and administering the chalice (cup) of wine; see Eucharistic Assistant.
+The server assists the Officiant; see Servers.

 The service begins with the singing of a processional hymn from a hymnbook.
 Hymns are songs and they are sung standing.

-During the service prayers may be said kneeling, sitting or standing and the Officiant acts as a Master of Ceremony and tells the congregation what to do.
+During the service prayers may be said kneeling, sitting or standing, and the Celebrant/Officiant acts as a Master of Ceremony and tells the congregation what to do.